alexch/codelikethis/public/projects/yelpington_app.md

 * JSON
 * AJAX
 * Leaflet Maps
+* React

 ## Goals

 learn how to...

+* set up a server for a React app
 * serve JSON files from a server
 * load JSON files into a JavaScript app
 * parse JSON files, and display data on a web page.